wswebcreation/testcafe-sample/README.md

 ## Start
 1. Do a git clone `git clone https://github.com/wswebcreation/testcafe-sample.git`
-2. Go to the directory with `cd testcase-sample`
+2. Go to the directory with `cd testcafe-sample`
 3. Install all dependencies with `npm install`

 ## Run